-As with compensation in general, the amount of change in control benefits payable to CEOs and CFOs varies dramatically based on company size.
-Although the table above shows a slight decrease in year-over-year change in control benefits payable to CEOs and CFOs, this is the result of outlier instances where mega-grants of equity captured in the 2018 study had subsequently vested in the ordinary course prior to the 2019 study.
-Disregarding these "outliers," change in control benefits payable to CEOs and CFOs remained relatively flat year-over-year.
+As with compensation in general, the amount of CIC benefits payable to CEOs and CFOs varies dramatically based on company size.
+Although the table above shows a slight decrease in year-over-year CIC benefits payable to CEOs and CFOs, this is the result of (i) a depressed stock price at the end of 2018 compared to 2017 and (ii) outlier instances where megagrants of equity captured in the 2018 study had subsequently vested in the ordinary course prior to the 2019 study.
+Accordingly, disregarding the stock price depression and "mega-grant outliers," CIC benefits payable to CEOs and CFOs remained relatively flat year-over-year.

-The charts below illustrate the average value for each type of change in control benefit for CEOs and CFOs.
-Severance and accelerated LTI comprise approximately 90 percent of the total value of change in control benefits for both CEOs and CFOs.
+The charts below illustrate the average value for each type of CIC benefit for CEOs and CFOs.
+Severance and accelerated LTI comprise approximately 85 percent and 83 percent of the total value of CIC benefits for CEOs and CFOs, respectively.